AIS-SNU/PID-Comm/README.md

     PIDCOMM_OPERATOR reduction_type)
 ```

-Assume that all eight nodes have a list [0, 1, 2, 3].
+Assuming that there are eight participating nodes with an array [0, 1, 2, 3].
-When we use pidcomm_allreduce(), each of the eight nodes will have a list [0, 8, 16, 24].
+After executing pidcomm_all_reduce(), all nodes will have the same array [0, 8, 16, 24].

 Now, let's learn how to use PID-Comm.
 First, include the PID-Comm header files with ```#include <pidcomm.h>```.